 It's time to script and film your 3-8 minute gem now – or, save the date for exciting viewing and discussion!

-For the first time, the screen awards feature a micro game category.
-So, developers and aspiring game developers, start working on your small games with an estimated play time of 5 to 10 minutes
+Our screen awards also feature a micro game category.
+So, developers and aspiring game developers, start working on your small games with an estimated play time of 5 to 10 minutes.

 Films screened at the Rangebow Festival MicroFilm event will be the official selection, including shortlisted entries chosen by our panel of expert judges.

-Awards in 2025 include laurel recognition for official selection:
+Awards in 2026 include laurel recognition for official selection, and:

 Best in Fest - $1,000